yxuco/betest_tutorial/README.md

 Our goal is to write unit tests for all rules and rule functions in a BE application.
 However, compared to functional or object oriented programming, rule-based program is the hardest to unit test.
  - For functions, the best testable functions are pure functions that do not have any side effects, but rule-based systems are mostly based on side effects, and so most rule functions are **not** pure functions, and thus harder to write unit tests.
- - For rules, they are not only based on side effects by updating objects in the working memory, but also they can execute in a nondeterministic sequence.
+ - For rules, they are not only based on side effects by updating objects in the working memory, but also they can execute in nondeterministic sequences.

 Besides, BusinessEvents applications have a few more properties that must be considered carefully in unit tests.
  - Concepts and Events are 2 different types of data structures.
 Concepts are typically mutable data that are persisted and shared globally across multiple threads and JVMs.
 Events are usually immutable data that are transient and not shared by multiple threads, although they can be sent between different threads.